Johnson makes 28 saves as Flames top Canucks 3-1

 Just 1:03 later, the Flames scored again.
 Darting down the wing, Garnet Hathaway zipped a hard pass in front that was neatly steered in by Stajan as he bowled his way to the net.

+''I just have to make sure I get my stick on it,'' Stajan said. ''It's a game of inches.
+He put it in the right spot and I was able to get it by.''

 It was Stajan's first goal since Dec.
 4 against Anaheim and No. 4 on the season.
+He has 16 points after finishing with 17 in 80 games last season.

+''He has contributed a lot,'' coach Glen Gulutzan said of the veteran fourth-line center. ''Our penalty kill has done a lot better in the last month and he's a big part of that.
+He is a leader in our locker room and I'm happy for him.''

 Frolik added an insurance goal at 18:10 of the third after he scored twice Friday night.
 Matthew Tkachuk got an assist on the play, extending his point streak to nine games - the longest such streak for a rookie this season.